arfc/mhtgr350-benchmark/oecd/README.md

 	- HFP
 	- oecd material composition from Benchmark Phase III [2]
 	- Geometry definition from [3]
-	- 1) defines the stp using 'sum'
+	- 1) defines materials using sum and 1000 and 1200 K
-	- 2) defines the stp using the mass density
+	- 2) defines materials using sum and 1200 K
+	- 3) defines materials

 * oecd-fullcore
 	- fuel column